nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Sorting the list of clients : `sort`

-Sort the list of clients in ClientBook by their names in alphabetical order.
+Sorts the list of clients in ClientBook by their names in alphabetical order.

 Format: `sort DIRECTION`

-* Sort the list of clients according the specified `DIRECTION`.
+* Sorts the list of clients according the specified `DIRECTION`.
-* The specified `DIRECTION` can be `/a` for ascending order or `/d` for descending order.
+* The specified `DIRECTION` can be `-a` for ascending order or `-d` for descending order.

 Examples:
-* `sort /a` sorts the current list of clients in ascending order.
+* `sort -a` sorts the current list of clients in ascending order.

 ### Exiting the program : `exit`